![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Plus, I sure didn't want to do something like that again if I didn't have to!
 Sheesh!
 Once was one time too many!

 But the off-road contingency stuck in my head.
-Especially as my preference for a possible course solidified around the road to Burnt Springs.
-After a bit I began to realize why.
+Especially as my preference for a possible course coalesced around the road to Burnt Springs.
+After a bit, I began to realize why.

-I still wasn't sure I'd agree to race Jason.
+I still wasn't sure I'd agree to a race with Jason.
 But he seemed to need some sort of contest.
 So I tried to accommodate him.

 "Jason, how about a good old game of chess instead?
 While we're waiting for Shadow to get fixed?"

-That seemed to temper Jason's behavior for a bit.
-We quickly rounded up a board from a frat member and went at it.
+Jason liked the idea, and so we quickly rounded up a board from a frat member, and went at it.

 Did I warn Jason I was a better than average player?
 No.